 The best dog food for Shih Tzus is the Royal Canin Breed Specific Dry Kibble, which has been specifically developed for the Shih Tzu breed and no others.

-Unfortnately, the Shih Tzu breed is known to having a sensitive stomach towards certain dog foods that they eat.
-If this is the case, opt for a grain free dog food for Shih Tzu’s that have limited ingredients, which are easy to digest.
+Unfortunately, the Shih Tzu breed is known to having a sensitive stomach towards certain dog foods that they eat.
+If this is the case, opt for grain-free dog food for Shih Tzu’s that have limited ingredients, which are easy to digest.

 Table of Contents